Indemnity for Lost Share Certificate

 Read on to get the gist of the contents of the indemnity for lost share certificate (this is an excerpt of the guide that accompanies the template when bought):

 The third paragraph is the request for a replacement certificate and the indemnity that is given in respect of the lost share certificate.
 If the shareholder is trying to transfer or sell the shares at the same time, then choose the second option from the phrases in the first set of square brackets in the third paragraph and also keep the words in square brackets at the end of this paragraph.
-This indemnity would then be delivered to the company along with as signed stock transfer for in the usual form in order to apply for the transfer of the shares to be registered.
+You would then deliver this indemnity to the company, along with a stock transfer form in the usual form in order to apply for the company to register the transfer of the shares.
 If the shareholder is not trying to transfer the shares at this time, then choose the first option from the phrases in the first set of square brackets in this paragraph and delete the words in square brackets at the end of this paragraph.

 The fourth paragraph is a promise to return the old original share certificate to the company immediately if it ever comes to light.
 The company would then return it to its register of share certificates, attaching it to the counterfoil for that certificate and writing “CANCELLED” diagonally all the way across it.

-Signature – This indemnity needs signing.
+This indemnity needs signing.
 Type the name of the shareholder under the dotted line where indicated.
-If there is more than one shareholder, i.e. the shares are held jointly, then fill in the name or names of the other owners – if there are more than 2 joint owners then simply add further dotted lines and the names below.
-If there is only one owner, then delete the second dotted line and the space below it for the name to be filed in.
+If more than one shareholder holds the shares jointly, then fill in the name or names of the other owners.
+Where there are more than 2 joint owners, then simply add further dotted lines and the names below.
+If there is only one owner, then delete the second dotted line.
+Also delete and the space below it where you would otherwise fill in the name.

-Once the shareholder(s) has/have signed the indemnity, it should be dated on the top of the page (with the date he/she/they signed it or a later date, but not an earlier date).
+Once the shareholder(s) has/have signed the indemnity, date it on the top of the page.
+This should be with the date he/she/they signed it or a later date, but not an earlier date.
 The shareholder should keep a copy of the signed indemnity and give the original to the company.
-The company should then check the register of members and if everything is in order, issue the replacement certificate.
+The company should then check the register of members.
+If everything is in order, the company will issue the replacement certificate.

-Our lost share certificate indemnity template can be filled out in as little as five minutes with the help of our detailed drafting notes which are included with the download.
+You can fill out our lost share certificate indemnity template in as little as five minutes with the help of our detailed drafting notes.
+The download includes them.
 All for a cost of just £9.95.